 You will likely want to test your alpha-beta pruning algorithm on something simpler than Mancala, which is why we have provided the Tic Tac Toe class.
 Using alpha-beta pruning, it's possible for an agent to play a perfect game of Tic Tac Toe (by setting ply=9) in a reasonable amount of time.
-The first move will take the agent awhile (20 seconds or so depending on the computer), but after that the agent will choose its moves quickly.
-Contrast this to minimax, where a ply greater than 5 takes an unreasonable amount of time.
+The first move by the agent may take few seconds depending on the computer, but after that the agent will choose its moves quickly.
+Contrast this timing to minimax which will take 5-10 seconds to make it's first move.

 Test your algorithm carefully by working through the utility values for various board configurations and making sure your algorithm is not only choosing the correct move, but pruning the tree appropriately.

-You will need to submit at least one example that illustrates that your algorithm correctly prunes the search tree.
+You must submit along with your code at least one example that illustrates that your algorithm correctly prunes the search tree.
 For example, consider the board: